silversunseven/Ansible/learning_RHCSA.md

 * `mkswap /dev/sdx1`
 * `swapon /dev/sdx1`
 * `vi /etc/fstab`
-* * /dev/sdx1 swap swap defaults 0 0
+* * /dev/sdx1 swap swap defaults 0 2
+* * NOTE: the `2` at the end of the above line is says at boot it should run fschk
 * `swapon -s`  or `free -m`